ghwinter/axiom/docs/en-us/core.md

 > **In one sentence**: axiom core layer = **compile-time DSL + verifier**: all
 > "intelligence" (analysis, verification, type constraints, graph construction) is exhausted
 > at **compile time**; the product is **ordinary Rust code**. axiom has no "runtime" — only
 > the two phases "compile time" and "post-compile".
-This naturally satisfies the zero-cost
+This satisfies the zero-cost
 > promise (no axiom objects after compilation).

 ---